muellerflorian/parker-rna-loc-elegans/docs/tools.md

     1. go to the ImJoy app and press on the rocket symbol in the upper right corner, select `Add Jupyter-Engine` and paste the URL from the step above.
-    2. You can now **connect your plugin to this Jupyter Kernel**, by clicking on the puzzle symbol next to the plugin name, and selecting the Juypyter Notebook as engine.
+    2. Plugins will then be automatically **connected to this Jupyter Kernel**.
+You can verify this, by clicking on the puzzle symbol next to the plugin name.
+Depending on the plugin, installation might take a while, during this period the plugin name will be in red.

     ![imjoy-connect-jupyter.gif](img/imjoy-connect-jupyter.gif)